 What are the symptoms of gallstones?

 Gallstones are very common.
 In fact, nearly 25 million Americans have them, although they may not be aware of it.
 These are called silent gallstones.
-Sometimes, however, when they block a bile duct, you’ll experience the following symptoms:
+Sometimes, however, when a gallstone blocks a bile duct, you’ll experience the following symptoms:

 - nausea and vomiting